Home page

 Amina Elbendary

-• Position: Associate Professor and Director of Graduate Studies
+• Position: Associate Professor and Chair of Middle East History

 Brief Biography

-Amina Elbendary is an associate professor of Middle East history at the Department of Arab and Islamic Civilizations, The American University in Cairo (AUC).
+Amina Elbendary is an associate professor of Middle East history at the Sheikh Hassan Abbas Sharbatly Department of Arab and Islamic Civilizations, The American University in Cairo (AUC).
 Her research interests include Mamluk social and cultural history, Arabic historiography, and Islamic political thought.

 Her publications include the monograph Crowds and Sultans: Urban Protest in Late Medieval Egypt and Syria (AUC Press).
 The book explores reports of urban protest and dissent in the cities of Egypt and Syria under the late Mamluk and early Ottoman regimes and analyzes both the historiography of protest and the intricacies of urban politics in the late medieval period.
 She is also the co-author, with Dalia Said Mostafa, of The Egyptian Coffeehouse: Culture, Politics and Urban Space (I.B.
 Tauris).
 She is currently working on a research project related to popularization and late medieval historiography.